xjsender/haoide/README.md

 2. When you want to execute anonymous or query, you must choose any valid snippet in sublime and click the command.

-3. Actually, retrieve all just retrieve sobject and workflow metadata, because this process is largely consuming time.
+3. Actually, retrieve all just retrieve sobject and workflow metadata, because this process is largely time-consuming.

 4. Before you want to export validation rule or workflow, you must retrieve all, because we export the validation rule and workflow by parsing the metadata file.

-5. Every time when you save the apex code, your local copy will be put into project/history path every minute.
+5. Every time you save the apex code, your local copy will be put into project/history path every minute.

 6. If you have two classes, the first one is the utility class of the second one, you'd better open the first class, and then you can see the variable completions when you edit the first one.